abhirkrishnan98/Solar-Calculator/README.md

 # SolarToAll Calculator ☀️

-AI-assisted solar calculator that estimates system size, cost, and savings using user inputs and real-world energy assumptions.
+A simple and user-friendly solar rooftop calculator that estimates system size, installation cost, and monthly savings based on electricity consumption.

 A simple solar rooftop calculator that estimates: